andriusstank/downhill/doc/docs/intro/part3.md

 optimization!

-We need a data type with ability to relay gradients without summing them. `BackGrad`:
+`BackGrad` has the ability to relay gradients without summing them:

 ~~~ {.haskell}
 newtype BackGrad a v